Gaddafi Stadium: Redesigned

 In 1995–96, the Gaddafi Stadium was renovated by architect Nayyar Ali Dada, who was qualified from National College of Arts, for the 1996 Cricket World Cup.
 Dada's redesign was done with red, hand-laid brickwork and arches.
 Dada also had plastic seating installed in place of the existing concrete benches.
 The lower portion under the stands was enclosed and converted to shops for boutiques and offices.
 Gaddafi Stadium, being the largest cricket stadium in Pakistan, used to have capacity of 65,250 spectators, until the redesigning of its enclosures reduced the capacity to 27,000.

+2024–2025 renovation efforts

+In June 2024, PCB announced that Gaddafi Stadium will be upgraded for the upcoming 2025 ICC Champions Trophy.

+The renovation plan included the construction of a new pavilion building, re-profiling of all general enclosures with stands being brought closer by 20 feet to the playing area, removal of the fencing around the stands in favour of a “moat”, increasing the seating capacity from 21,500 to 34,000+ spectators, installation of new “replay screens”, installation of LED lights in place of existing floodlights and a newly built head office for PCB.
+The project was said to be completed by 25 December 2024, however, the deadline was moved forward by a month due to minor unfinished work.

+The renovated stadium was inaugurated by the Prime Minister of Pakistan Shehbaz Sharif on 7 February 2025.
+The inauguration ceremony included performances showcasing Pakistan's culture, by famous artists; including Arif Lohar, Ali Zafar and Aima Baig.